 Recommended: What Costs Does a Student Loan Cover?

 How FAFSA Works

 Students must complete the FAFSA before each college year.
 Applications must be received by the June 30 deadline.
-However, you can begin submitting your FAFSA for the following school year starting on October 1, and states and colleges often have earlier deadlines for state- and school-sponsored aid.
+However, you can begin submitting your FAFSA for the following school year starting on October 1 (for the 2024-25 FAFSA, the FAFSA will be available in December 2023), and states and colleges often have earlier deadlines for state- and school-sponsored aid.

 Some federal aid is granted on a first-come, first-served basis.
 Many of the aid programs are based on need, though some — like Direct Unsubsidized Student Loans and Direct PLUS Loans — are not.

 To start, you’ll have to create a Federal Student Aid (FSA) ID online.
 If you’re a dependent student, one of your parents also needs to create their own FSA ID.
-While filling out the FAFSA, you may need to reference or submit supporting documentation.
-For example, your Social Security number, bank account statements and tax return details, and possibly a parent’s financial paperwork, too.
+While filling out the FAFSA, you may need to reference or submit supporting documentation, such as your Social Security number, bank account statements and tax return details, and possibly a parent’s financial paperwork, too.